Pauis/pipong/README.md

 ```

 ### Windows
-On Visual Studio's default screen, you may see the Team Explorer screen.
+On Visual Studio's default screen, you can see the Team Explorer screen.
 Pull the latest code with it.

 ## License
 This project is distributed with MIT License.